aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/create-tasks/_index.md

 ---
-title: How to Create Tasks in Aspose.Tasks
+title: How to Create Tasks in Aspose.Tasks Java API
-linktitle: Create Tasks in Aspose.Tasks
+linktitle: Create Tasks in Aspose.Tasks Java API
 second_title: Aspose.Tasks Java API
 description: Learn how to create tasks in Aspose.Tasks for Java.
 Manage projects, create summary tasks, set document directory, and more with this step‑by‑step guide.
 weight: 13